PhurinutR/twitter-sentiment-analysis/model3/README.md

-# Twitter Sentiment Analysis with Doc2Vec + Random Forest
+# Twitter Sentiment Analysis with Word2Vec + Random Forest

-A complete pipeline for Twitter/X sentiment classification using **Doc2Vec** for document embeddings and **Random Forest** as the classifier.
+A complete pipeline for Twitter/X sentiment classification using **Word2Vec** for word embeddings (averaged into sentence vectors) and **Random Forest** as the classifier.
 The project leverages a large labeled pre-training set (~59k tweets) and a smaller high-quality training set (~600 tweets) to achieve robust performance.

 ## Overview

 1. **Bigram detection** with Gensim Phrases → better phrase handling
-2. **Doc2Vec** trained on the large pre-train corpus (unsupervised + supervised)
+2. **Word2Vec** trained on the large pre-train corpus (unsupervised + supervised)
 3. **Random Forest** pretrained on the large labeled data → stable hyperparameters
 4. **Finetuning** of the Random Forest on a combination of large + small data (with higher weight on the small set)
 5. Models saved for easy inference

 ## Requirements